Link to VAT

 Paediatric Neurosurgery - Columbia.
 General info on paediatric neurosurgical problems, aimed at patients, but a useful pathology summary none the less.

 Acute Head Injury - secure the airway if respiration is obstructed or weak (always consider the possibility of an unstable fractured neck), hyperventilation for acute elevations of ICP is acceptable for periods of up to a few hours, give mannitol if ICP elevation is not corrected by adequate ventilation, maintain an adequate blood pressure (aim for a mean of at least 50 above ICP), avoid nitrous oxide.
 If you can't measure ICP assume that it is high.
 The pupils only blow when things are really bad.
 Get a CT scan and then definitive treatment as soon as possible.
+Notes on the anaesthetic manaement of acute head injuries, by Roger Traill.

 Case Reports